Notice of Intended Prosecution (NIP)

 What if I received the NIP after the 14 day window?

-You might receive the NIP later than 14 days after the alleged offence took place because the police could not trace the registered keeper of the vehicle in time to issue the notice within 14 days, for example if the registered keeper is not recorded on the DVLA’s database.
+You might receive the NIP later than 14 days after the alleged offence took place because the police could not trace the registered keeper of the vehicle in time to issue the notice within 14 days.
+For example, if the registered keeper is not recorded on the DVLA’s database.
+In rare cases, a late receipt of an NIP could invalidate it.
+Speak to a motoring solicitor to find out.

 I believe I have committed an offence, so why haven’t I received an NIP?